 Incorporating Visual Elements

 Visual elements such as charts, graphs, and tables can help illustrate complex information more clearly than text alone.
-However, it’s important to use them sparingly and ensure they are directly relevant to your message.
+However, it is important to use them sparingly and ensure that they are directly relevant to your message.
 When including visual aids, provide clear labels and explanations so that the reader can easily interpret the data.

 Formatting for Readability